-Figure 5 shows the occurrence rate of bimodality as a function of the lead time of the forecast.
+Figure 6 shows the occurrence rate of bimodality as a function of the lead time of the forecast.
 Three different sets of forecast leads are considered based on what lead time they are valid for: week one, weeks two and three, and weeks four and five.
 The color scale is set so that any shaded region indicates more than 5% of forecasts at these lead times exhibit bimodality.
 The darkest shades of blue represent 30% or more of forecasts that are bimodal.
-At all three time periods, values of bimodal occurrence for much of the globe are well over the expected false-positive rate of 5% determined from synthetic testing; this suggests that bimodality is systematic and widespread in forecasts of 2 m temperature.
+At all three time periods, values of bimodal occurrence for much of the globe are well over the expected false-positive rate of 5% determined from synthetic testing; this suggests that bimodality is systematic and widespread in forecasts of near-surface temperature.

 Generally, the occurrence of bimodality in forecasts increases from week one to weeks two and three.
-Interestingly, though, the occurrences also become more localized; there are almost no locations that are below the 5% threshold in the first week (Fig. 5a); however, this occurs more widely during weeks two and beyond (Fig. 5b and c), especially over the eastern parts of extratropical ocean basins.
-At weeks four and five, the global occurrence rate decreases from weeks two and three, and the spatial area of those regions that experience less than 5 % bimodality grows larger.
-These properties are expressed in the global mean and standard deviation of the bimodal forecast occurrence as well.
-Week one of forecasts has a mean occurrence of 9.1 % with a standard deviation of 2.6 %.
-Weeks two and three of forecasts have a mean occurrence of 10.2 % with a standard deviation of 5.2 %.
-Weeks four and five have a mean occurrence of 8.9 % with a standard deviation of 5.2 %.
+Interestingly, though, the occurrences also become more localized; there are almost no locations that are below the 5% threshold in the first week (Fig. 6(a)), however, this occurs more widely during weeks two and beyond (Fig. 6(b,c)), especially over the eastern parts of extratropical ocean basins.
+At weeks four and five, the global occurrence rate decreases from weeks two and three and the spatial area of those regions that experience less than 5% bimodality grows larger.
+These properties are expressed in the global mean and standard deviation of the November through March forecast occurrences as well.
+Week one of forecasts has a mean occurrence of 9% with a standard deviation of 2.6%.
+Weeks two and three of forecasts have a mean occurrence of 10.1% with a standard deviation of 5.5%.
+Weeks four and five have a mean occurrence of 8.8% with a standard deviation of 5.8%.
+May through September forecasts exhibit very similar properties, with slightly larger standard deviations.
 With the exception of the eastern ocean boundaries, the occurrence of bimodal forecasts is generally larger over the oceans as compared to land.